ZephArvanitis/zola-site/content/posts/2022-07-24-offline-wiki.md

-After a great deal of unproductive hacking around with manually scraping the and using `pyzim` to generate zim files (I still think that ought to be possible, but I don't recommend it as a solution) mwoffliner to generate a zim file for the MEFD wiki.
+After a great deal of unproductive hacking around with manually scraping the and using `pyzim` to generate zim files (I still think that ought to be possible, but I don't recommend it as a solution), I settled on mwoffliner to generate a zim file for the MEFD wiki.
 Read all about it in its [GitHub repository](https://github.com/openzim/mwoffliner).
 You can install mwoffliner globally by running `npm i -g mwoffliner` on a system with